cflynn07/power-radix/README.md

 [![NPM](https://nodei.co/npm/power-radix.png?compact=true)](https://nodei.co/npm/power-radix/)

 Library for converting numbers from one radix representation (encoding) to another, with optional custom defined encodings.
 Inspired by rubyworks/radix.

+[power-radix-encodings(https://www.npmjs.com/package/power-radix-encodings)] is a useful collection of common encodings that are independently requireable.

 Features
 --------